Physical therapy Techniques and Knowledge Sharing. https://mcqphysiotherapy.blogspot.com/

 Ø Personal Hygiene in hydrotherapy

-Ø Use of Apron, goggles ect.. while using electro physical agent
+Ø Use of Apron, goggles ect.. while using electro physical agents

 b) Job Rotation and Out sourcing.